How to Score Band 9 in IELTS Reading

 Take your time to mark before reading the passage further.

-I hope now you have marked your answers before checking the answers.
+I hope you have marked your answers before checking them.

-Have you guessed both the answers correctly?
-If not, don’t worry; I am going to explain them as well.
+Have you guessed both answers correctly?
+If not, don’t worry; I’ll explain them as well.

-For the first question, the paragraph states, “Dogs have four legs” and the question is asking you to verify that “Dogs have four thin legs”.
+For the first question, the paragraph states, “Dogs have four legs,” the question asks you to verify that “Dogs have four thin legs.”

-Noticed a difference?
-Maybe, try again?
+Notice a difference?
+Maybe try again?
 Oh, yes, it’s the word ‘thin’.

-If you read the paragraph, you can’t judge if the dogs have thin or thick legs.
+You can’t judge if the dogs have thin or thick legs if you read the paragraph.
 Hence, the answer comes out ‘Not Given’.

-Remember, ‘Not Given’ is a combination of two words: Not + Given, where ‘Given’ implies some information of the question will be found in the paragraph and Not signifies that you can’t verify some information from the paragraph test.
-It can be one word; but if you can’t verify it, it is Not Given.
+Remember, ‘Not Given’ combines two words: Not + Given, where ‘Given’ implies some question information will be found in the paragraph, and Not signifies that you can’t verify some information from the paragraph test.
+It can be one word, but it is Not Given if you can’t verify it.
 Just don’t assume.

 Never Assume –

-You have to remember that this is a language test and not your General Knowledge test; so anything you know about the topic is irrelevant.
+Remember that this is a language test, not a General Knowledge test, so anything you know about the topic is irrelevant.

 Every question has to be attempted in the paragraph.
-Just remember that anything and everything that is given in the paragraph is the truth for that section and anything that is not mentioned in the paragraph should not be assumed.
+Remember that anything and everything given in the paragraph is the truth for that section, and anything not mentioned should not be assumed.

-For example – If in the paragraph the author says that the dog’s meow, you simply have to accept it; although we know that dogs bark, but whatever the author says should be considered the ultimate truth and your answers of the questions should be solely based on it.
+For example – If the author says that the dog meows in the paragraph, you have to accept it; although we know that dogs bark, whatever the author says should be considered the ultimate truth, and your answers to the questions should be solely based on it.

 Not Reading Further –

-You must have heard or even experienced it yourself that the reading was easy, but still, somehow you did not get the band score you were hoping for.
+You must have heard or experienced that the reading was easy, but you did not get the band score you hoped for.

 It happens frequently.
-Believe me, if I say even students having band 9 in other modules can’t score 7 in the General Training module.
+Believe me, even students with band 9 in other modules can’t score 7 in the General Training module.

-Most students wonder why?
+Most students wonder why.
 But have you ever assessed the real problem?
 What can be the real possible reason for this?
-You may be surprised as the most frequent mistake pupils make is that they are NOT READING THE NEXT LINE.
+You may be surprised as pupils’ most frequent mistake is NOT READING THE NEXT LINE.

-Many students, when they think that they have found the answer, they quickly select that option and they do not read the next sentence.
-Frequently, what happens is that the next line they change the answer.
+When they think they have found the answer, many students quickly select that option and do not read the next sentence.
+Frequently, what happens is that the next line, they change the answer.

-For cite: – The search first reveals that fossils were found in 1700.
-However, later it was established that they were discovered in 1702.
+For cite: The search first revealed that fossils were found in 1700.
+However, later, it was established that they were discovered in 1702.

 Question – The fossils were first found in ______.

-If you have filled 1700, your answer is incorrect.
+If you have filled in 1700, your answer is incorrect.
 The correct answer is 1702.
 1700 would have been correct if the sentence or paragraph would have ended at ‘1700’.
 But the next line changed the answer.
 This is how students lose precious marks.
-This thing is not limited to blanks, but also all other types of questions.
+This is not limited to blanks but also all other types of questions.

 Paragraph – Researchers believed that the presence of these creatures was harmful to the forests.
 But the new findings revealed that the existence of these was, in fact, essential for the survival of the forests.